What's the latest on European travel restrictions?

 - France is operating a curfew system between 8pm and 6am, with bars and restaurants remaining closed.

-- Internal European borders remain open, but some external borders are closed.
+- Internal borders remain open, but most external borders remain closed - with some exceptions.

+- The border between France and the UK is closed "until further notice" due to the new COVID-19 variant in the UK.

 Germany